flavorly/vanilla-components/packages/documentation/src/guide/components/datatable.md

 ### Slot `headerFiltersActive`

-When filters are enabled and some filter is applied, a little bar shows bellow the search bar This slot gives you the ability to override this piece.
+When filters are enabled and some filter is applied, a little bar shows Below the search bar This slot gives you the ability to override this piece.

 | Attribute            | Description                                    | Type       |